akarazhev/tech-workbook/docker/mariadb-production.md

-# MariaDB for the production use
+# MariaDB for the production usage

 Create working catalogues: